Free energies and fluctuations for the Unitary Brownian Motion

 \section{Makeenko-Migdal equations}

 We shall now address the problem of the computation and characterization of the master field.
-We say that $\Sc\in\Sk(\R^2)$ is a \emph{regular skein} if its elements are smooth loops with transverse intersection of order $2$, denote by $\Sk_{r}(\R^2)$ the set of regular skeins and by $\overline{\Sk_r}(\R^2)$ its quotient under diffeomorphisms.
+Let $\overline{\Sk_r}(\R^2)$ be the quotient of $\Sk_r(\R^2)$ under the action of diffeomorphisms of the plane.
 For any integer $n$, the set of equivalence classes of skeins with less than $n$ intersections is finite.
-Thanks to its invariance property under area-preserving diffeomorphisms and to its continuity, the master field is characterized by its value on $\Sk_r(\R^2)$ and yields functions indexed by $\overline{\Sk_r}(\R^2)$, that we show how to compute it inductively.
+Thanks to its invariance property under area-preserving diffeomorphisms and to its continuity, the master field is characterized by its value on $\Sk_r(\R^2)$ and yields functions indexed by $\overline{\Sk_r}(\R^2)$ that can be expressed inductively.